deanishe/alfred-relative-dates/README.md

 # Relative Dates Alfred Workflow #

-Generate relative dates based on a simple input format and your own date formatting parameters (there are some defaults).
+Generate relative dates based on a simple input format and your own date formatting parameters (there are some default placeholders you can delete).

 Supports multiple locales/languages.